 Fresh Picks: mint, basil, cucumbers

-Find It Here: The Laughing Ladies Restaurant, Salida
+Find It Here: The Farm Bistro, Cortez

 August

-Fresh Picks: sweet corn, chilis, beets
+Fresh Picks: sweet corn, chilies, beets

 Find It Here: Sweet Basil, Vail

-With Mediterranean, Italian and Asian influences, Sweet Basil is a mountain town favorite.
-Cut into the double cut pork chop with sweet corn puree and grilled king trumpet mushrooms.
+With Mediterranean, Italian and Asian influences, Sweet Basil is a mountain-town favorite.
+Cut into the double-cut pork chop with sweet-corn puree and grilled king trumpet mushrooms.

 September